 About 64 percent of scans are completed in less than 1 hour and 85 percent are completed in less than 4 hours.
 An ETA for scan completion is provided for each scan you create and is based upon a combination of language, application analysis size, and application history.

-CA Veracode provides onboarding assistance and documentation to help you get the most out of CA Veracode products and services.
-CA Veracode customers can schedule an onboarding consultation through CA Veracode Support, or their CSM or SPM.
-Additionally, there are resources on the CA Veracode Help Center, including a Quick Start Guide and Demonstration Videos.
+Veracode provides onboarding assistance and documentation to help you get the most out of Veracode products and services.
+Veracode customers can schedule an onboarding consultation through Veracode Support, or their CSM or SPM.
+Additionally, there are resources on the Veracode Help Center, including a Quick Start Guide and Demonstration Videos.

 There are a number of reasons why a flaw will not always be an exploitable vulnerability: